zendermean/GreenCityClient/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-## Travis CI: how to configure an automatic deploy Angular 8 application to github-pages (fork)
+## Travis CI: how to configure an automatic deploy of Angular 8 application to github-pages (fork)

 1. Sign-up on Travis CI with your GitHub account.
 2. To be able to build your project with Travis CI you should have .travis.yml file with build configurations in your project (there is one in GreenCityClient repository).